gupta-ji6/react-native-codepush-sample/README.md

 appcenter login                 # Login to appcenter
 ```

-Copy authentication code opened in browser and copy in terminal prompt.
+Copy authentication code opened in browser and paste in terminal prompt.

 ### Create Deployment